 In class yesterday, one friend introduced the idea of liminality in her presentation.
 Coined by Victor Turner, it is an anthropological term that describes the spot in between the structure and another structure.
 We can call that spot the "anti-structure," because Turner defines it as ambiguous and when rules and hierarchy are turned up on their heads.
 However, you usually pass from the state of liminality back into a structure, albeit possibly a new one.
 This diagram might make this very clear:

 So back to my example, I am in a state of liminality.
 I have been elected into a position, but I do not have the powers transferred to me yet.
 I want to take advantage of this liminality to look back and forward and critique what I want to do.
+As with all organizations, the transitional period is crucial in setting standards for the change of power, the turnover of members, and introduction for new traditions.
+I hope I can be mindful of this, and will work closely and carefully to maintain a sense of continuity to ease the transition.

 No comments: